project-oak/oak/oak_channel/SPEC.md

 To send a message, the sender MUST first encode the message into frames:

-The sender MUST chunk byte representation of the message into a set of frame bodies.
-The last frame body of the resulting set MAY be shorter than 4,080 bytes (the maximum length of a frame body).
-Any preceding frame bodies MUST be exactly 4,080 bytes in length.
-The sender MUST then create a frame from each frame body.

-The sender MUST send the resulting frame set in sequential order of the frame number.
+The sender MUST chunk byte representation of the message into a set of frame bodies and prepend an appropriate frame header to it.
+The sender MUST send the resulting frame set in sequential order.
+Frames from different messages MAY be interleaved.
+The recipient can detect which frames are part of the same message by using the invocation ID.

 ### Receiving Messages

 To receive a message the recipent incrementally reads frames from the communication channel.
-The recipient parses a message from frames by appending the frame bodies in the order they are received.
+The recipient parses a message from its constituent frames by appending the frame bodies in the order they are received until the length of the message matches the message length specified in the header.

-The recipient MUST perform the following validation on a received message:
+The recipient MUST perform the following validation on the frames that make up a received message:

 - the protocol version for all frames MUST be 1
+- the header checksum for each frame must be valid
 - all frames MUST have the same message length specified
 - all frames MUST have the same invocation ID specified
-- the body length of each frame MUST NOT exceed 4,080
+- the frame length of each frame MUST exceed 16 and MUST NOT exceed 4,096
-- if the frame is not the last frame of the message, the body length MUST be exactly 4,080
-- the frame number of the first frame of a message MUST be 0
-- the frame number of any subsequent frames for the same message MUST be 1 higher than the number of the previous frame
-- the sum of the body lengths of the frames in the message MUST equal the message length
+- the sum of the body lengths of all the frames in the message MUST equal the message length specified in the header

-If any of these validations fail the recipient MUST treat the message as
+If any of these validations fail the recipient MUST treat it as a channel corruption and stop using the channel for any future communications.
-invalid:

-- if the recipient is the service it MUST send a corresponding response for the invocation indicating an error
-- if the recipient is the client it MUST discard the message and treat it as a failed invocation

-The recipent MAY start parsing a message before fully receiving all of its frames.